RiedigerD2/OpenHouse/PrototypeOne/README.txt

-Prototype for open house
+The Information for this application is stored in xml files.
+The files should be stored in PrototypeOne/Resources/Information.
+Each file represents a menu where the catagorys in the file represent the divisions of the menu.
+The format of these files are as follows.

 Creating Config Files

-Information for the Menu system is provided by XML files. xml version 1.0.
+ xml version 1.0.
-The root element is ArrayOfCatagory useing three schemas "http://www.w3.org/2001/XMLSchema" , "http://www.w3.org/2001/XMLSchema-instance"
+The root element is ArrayOfCatagory

 Fill this structure with Catagory elements
 <ArrayOfCatagory xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" >